History of the Encyclopædia Britannica: Supplement to the third edition, 1801, 1803

 The fourth edition was begun in 1800 and completed in 1810, comprising 20 volumes with 16,033 pages and 581 plates engraved by Andrew Bell.
-As with the 3rd edition, in which title pages were not printed until the set was complete, and all volumes were given title pages dated 1797, title pages for the 4th edition were sent to bookbinders in 1810, dated that year for all volumes.
-The editor was Dr. James Millar, a physician, who was good at scientific topics but criticized for being "slow & dilatory & not well qualified".
-The mathematical articles of Prof. Wallace were widely praised in the 4th edition.
-Overall, the 4th edition was a mild expansion of the 3rd, from 18 to 20 volumes, and was updated in its historical, scientific, and biographical articles.
+As with the third edition, in which title pages were not printed until the set was complete, and all volumes were given title pages dated 1797, title pages for the fourth edition were sent to bookbinders in 1810, dated that year for all volumes.
+The editor was James Millar, a physician, who was good at scientific topics but criticized for being "slow & dilatory & not well qualified".
+The mathematical articles of Prof. Wallace were widely praised in the fourth edition.
+Overall, the fourth edition was a mild expansion of the third, from 18 to 20 volumes, and was updated in its historical, scientific, and biographical articles.

-Some of the long articles were entirely re-written for the 4th edition.
-For example, the 56-page "Botany" of the 3rd edition was replaced in the 4th with a 270-page version by moving all the individual plant articles into one.
-Conversely, the 53-page "Metallurgy" of the 3rd was removed, and replaced by the note "see Gilding, Parting, Purifying, Refining, Smithery."
-The article "Chemistry," which was 261 pages long in the 3rd, written by James Tytler, and had been re-written in that edition's supplement as a 191-page treatise by Thomas Thomson, appears in the 4th edition as an entirely new 358-page article, which, according to the preface to the 5th edition, was authored by Millar himself.
-The new treatise was necessary because the copyright to the supplement to the 3rd, which included Thomson's excellent treatise, was not owned by Britannica.
-(Thomson would much later author the article for the 7th edition).
-The article "Electricity", 125 pages in the 3rd edition, was completely re-written for the 4th edition and was 163 pages.
-By contrast, the 125-page "Metaphysics" of the 3rd was largely unchanged for the 4th, and the 306-page "Medicine" of the 3rd was only superficially edited in the 4th and of roughly equal length.
-(Medicine had been a similar 302 pages in the 2nd edition).
-The 79-page "Agriculture" of the 3rd was entirely and excellently re-written, and is 225 pages, for the 4th edition.
+Some of the long articles were entirely re-written for the fourth edition.
+For example, the 56-page "Botany" of the third edition was replaced in the fourth with a 270-page version by moving all the individual plant articles into one.
+Conversely, the 53-page "Metallurgy" of the third was removed, and replaced by the note "see Gilding, Parting, Purifying, Refining, Smithery."
+The article "Chemistry," which was 261 pages long in the third, written by James Tytler, and had been re-written in that edition's supplement as a 191-page treatise by Thomas Thomson, appears in the fourth edition as an entirely new 358-page article, which, according to the preface to the fifth edition, was authored by Millar himself.
+The new treatise was necessary because the copyright to the supplement to the third, which included Thomson's excellent treatise, was not owned by Britannica.
+(Thomson would much later author the article for the seventh edition).
+The article "Electricity", 125 pages in the third edition, was completely re-written for the fourth edition and was 163 pages.
+By contrast, the 125-page "Metaphysics" of the third was largely unchanged for the fourth, and the 306-page "Medicine" of the third was only superficially edited in the fourth and of roughly equal length.
+(Medicine had been a similar 302 pages in the second edition).
+The 79-page "Agriculture" of the third was entirely and excellently re-written, and is 225 pages, for the fourth edition.
 Sixty pages of new information were added onto the end of "America," which grew to 138 pages, with an index and new maps.
-"Entomology" was expanded from 8 pages and one plate in the 3rd edition to 98 pages and 4 plates in the 4th, with a 3-page index.
+"Entomology" was expanded from eight pages and one plate in the third edition to 98 pages and four plates in the fourth, with a three-page index.
 Human "Physiology" was entirely re-written, and went from 60 pages to 80, with an index.
-"Physics," on the other hand, is unchanged from the 3rd.
+"Physics," on the other hand, is unchanged from the third.